Put It On

 "Put It On" is a song recorded by American rapper Big L, and features American rapper Kid Capri.
-The track was produced by Buckwild for L's debut studio album, Lifestylez ov da Poor and Dangerous (1995).
+The track was produced by Buckwild for L's debut studio album, Lifestylez ov da Poor & Dangerous (1995).
 The song was written by Big L, Roy Ayers and Anthony Best.
 The song was released on November 13, 1994 as the first single from the album through Columbia Records/Sony Music Entertainment.

-In an interview with HipHop DX, Lord Finesse described "Put It On":
+In an interview with HipHopDX, Lord Finesse described "Put It On":